faranalytics/port_agent/README.md

 #### You can create a new `Agent` by passing a `parentPort` or a `Worker` instance to the `Agent` constructor:

-In the Main thread,
+In the main thread,
 ```ts
 const worker = new Worker(fileURLToPath(import.meta.url));
 const agent = new Agent(worker);
 ```
-or, in a Worker thread,
+or, in a worker thread,
 ```ts
 const agent = new Agent(worker_threads.parentPort);
 ```